eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

   Defines the allocation behavior and limits for the send buffer manager.
 * |ParticipantResourceLimitsQos::data_limits-api|:
   States the limits for variable-length data.
+* |ParticipantResourceLimitsQos::content_filter-api|:
+  States the limits for content-filter discovery information.

 .. note::
      This QoS Policy concerns to |DomainParticipant| entities.